This post is part of our Complete Guide to Washington's Capital Gains Tax.

 3. Does Washington Tax QSBS Gains?

 The short answer, at least for now, is generally no—if you qualify for the federal § 1202 exclusion, Washington doesn’t separately tax those gains.
 Washington's capital‑gains tax piggybacks on the federal definition of capital gain and does not tax gains the federal government has already excluded under § 1202.
-So a Seattle founder who sells stock for a $20 million gain and excludes $15 million under § 1202 would owe Washington capital‑gains tax only on the remaining $5 million (after the standard deduction and the 7%/9.9% tiered rate apply).
+So a Seattle founder who sells stock for a $20 million gain and excludes $15 million under § 1202 would owe Washington capital‑gains tax only on the remaining $5 million (after applying the standard deduction, with the 7% rate on gain up to $1 million over the deduction and the 9.9% tier above that).

 The mechanism is straightforward: Washington computes its tax by starting from the taxpayer's federal long-term capital gain as reported on the federal return.
 Gains excluded under § 1202 never appear in that federal number—they are excluded before the return is filed.
 Because Washington derives its tax base from that same figure, federally excluded QSBS gains simply are not in the starting number that Washington taxes.
 There is no separate Washington-level exclusion needed; the gain is already gone from the base.

 That said, this is statutory conformity, not constitutional protection.
 Nothing in Washington's constitution requires it to piggyback on federal AGI, and the legislature can change that at any time.
-SB 6229 in the 2026 session would have done exactly that—explicitly adding back federally excluded QSBS gains into the Washington tax base.
-It did not pass, but it came close enough to treat as a genuine warning shot.
+In the 2026 session, Senate Bill 6229 and companion House Bill 2292 would have done exactly that, amending RCW 82.87.020 to add federally excluded QSBS gains back into the tax base.
+Both died without advancing before the session adjourned March 12, 2026, but their introduction is a reminder that the conformity is a policy choice the legislature could revisit in 2027.

 4. Legislative Developments to Watch

 Washington's capital‑gains tax has been actively modified since enactment, and further changes remain possible.
-The most recent major change was SB 5813 (2025), which added the 9.9% tier on gains above $1 million retroactive to January 1, 2025.
-In the 2026 legislative session, SB 6229 (and its companion HB 2292) would have explicitly added a state‑level QSBS add‑back, effectively taxing federally excluded QSBS gains.
-Those bills did not pass, but they signal continuing legislative interest in broadening the tax base.
+A recent change added the 9.9% tier on gains above $1 million.
+In the 2026 session, Senate Bill 6229 and companion House Bill 2292 would have added a state-level QSBS add-back, taxing federally excluded QSBS gains.
+Those bills did not pass, but their introduction signals continuing legislative interest in broadening the tax base.
 Stay tuned to updates from the legislature and the Department of Revenue.

 5. Planning Considerations for Founders and Investors

-3. Monitor state‑tax changes: Because Washington’s tax is separate from federal income tax, legislative changes could decouple it from § 1202.
-Keep an eye on bills like SB 6229/HB 2292 and plan accordingly.
+- Monitor state‑tax changes: Because Washington’s tax is separate from federal income tax, legislative changes could decouple it from § 1202.
+Keep an eye on legislative proposals that could decouple Washington from the federal QSBS exclusion, and plan accordingly.

 Conclusion